vedanttttt/ION-athon-project/README.md

 # PROJECT SHRAMIK

 ## Introduction :-
+        This video is made as a part of the IONathon 1.0 hackathon.
+Project Shramik:-
-                  This project is developed by team MegaBit .We have used the Augmented Reality Technology for this project along with the various tools and softwares such as :
+Shramik basically is an android application made with Augmented Reality Technology.
+With the help of this application, anyone can get industrial training free of cost without going to training centers as we bring training centers to your home.
+I have used the Augmented Reality Technology for this project along with the various tools and softwares such as :
 ## Tools :-

 ### Unity :-  It is used to design the environment for all the development purpose and to add animations to model , compiling scripts and adding behaviour , etc .